 - 1 medium red onion sliced

 - 2 garlic cloves crushed

 - Pinch of cumin seeds

-- Half a cup of water
+- 1/2 a cup of water

-- Cup of thick coconut milk
+- 2 tbsp of thick coconut milk

-- One green chili (optional)
+- 1 green chili optional

-- Add curry leaves and green chili and fry for few seconds
+- Add curry leaves and green chili and fry for few seconds.

 - Add tomato and cook until juices are released.

 - Add cumin powder, turmeric powder, and salt.
 Mix well.